KartulUdus/PoracleJS/docs/gmaps.md

 #### Api key

-As mentioned in the [RoecketMap wiki](http://rocketmap.readthedocs.io/en/develop/basic-install/google-maps.html) a Google Maps API key is required.
+The default geocoder for Poracle uses OSM; however, you can enable Google Maps api.
 Please log in to [Google Developers console](https://console.developers.google.com/) and make sure you have the following API's enabled:

+* Google Maps Javascript API
-*  Google Maps Geocoding
+* Google Maps Geocoding API
+* Google Reverse Geocoding API
-*  Google Static Maps
+* Google Static Maps API

 You can test if your API key manually by adding your key to the below urls: